Cristina-Gabriela/Rpi-ocr/README.md

 # RPi-ocr

 "Reading Pen for the Visually Impaired" was a Raspberry Pi student project.
-The product chains the input from a camera source through OCR and TTS software to sound output.
+The product chains inputs from a camera source through OCR and TTS software to sound outputs.

 ## Materials Needed
-* A Raspberry Pi 3/4, with peripherals (monitor, keyboard, mouse, and all the cables) to display and configure the Pi
+* A Raspberry Pi computer, with peripherals (monitor, keyboard, mouse, and all the cables) to display and configure the Raspberry Pi
 * A Raspberry Pi Camera Module
 * A Button that does not have "rebounce issue" (the main cause for the program to mistake single-clicks with double-clicks)